dvdme/forecastio-lib-java/README.md

 A Java library for the [darksky.net](https://darksky.net) API (previously forecast.io).
 The API is fully implemented except for callbacks.
 Further development will continue.
-A jar file with the dependencies is available under the jar/ folder for convenience. **This jar file is not updated**
+A jar file with the dependencies is available under the jar/ folder for convenience.

 Developed with Java 1.8<br>
 There should be no trouble running this anywhere as long as there is Java support.